 In recent days, we had an opportunity to review ThemeForest themes which are backed up by WPBakery Page Builder to see how we actually helped theme authors to raise their sales.
-According to rough estimates, it seems that themes with WPBakery Page Builder as a part of their package has given their authors around $1 200 000 in total earnings since our first version of VC.
+According to rough estimates, it seems that themes with WPBakery Page Builder as a part of their package have given their authors around $1 200 000 in total earnings since our first version of VC.
 Taking this into account we decided to dig a little bit deeper to see the exact success story of the particular author as an insight to our potential and existing customers.

 Total is one of many premium responsive multipurpose WordPress themes developed by WPExplorer who is an Elite author and a huge fan of WordPress with a portfolio of more than 25 items on ThemeForest.

-As WPBakery has a long time relationship with WPExplorer we kindly asked AJ Clarke from WPExplorer to share their thoughts about WPBakery Page Builder and how it helped their business.
+As WPBakery has a long-time relationship with WPExplorer we kindly asked AJ Clarke from WPExplorer to share their thoughts about WPBakery Page Builder and how it helped their business.

 I actually started out on Envato as an affiliate promoting other people’s products.
 I am still an affiliate and have currently referred more than 10,300 people to the Envato Marketplace.
 In the process of promoting other people’s products, I figured I could make a lot more money from selling my own items.
-So I taught myself how to code WordPress themes and in just a couple months I released my first theme at ThemeForest, which became a top seller at the time.
+So I taught myself how to code WordPress themes and in just a couple of months I released my first theme at ThemeForest, which became a top seller at the time.

 I started my own store recently at AuthenticThemes but I still keep a portfolio at Envato and will be releasing products hopefully every month.
 Even though Envato takes a large portion of the sales to me it’s very small compared to all the advantages.